kyegomez/OmniMorph/README.md

 ## 🤗 Support

-For any questions, issues, or suggestions, feel free to open an issue on our GitHub repository or reach out to us through our [community forum](https://github.com/yourusername/OmniMorph/discussions).
+For any questions, issues, or suggestions, feel free to open an issue on our GitHub repository or reach out to us through our [community forum](https://github.com/kyegomez/OmniMorph/discussions).

 Join the OmniMorph revolution and experience the future of data transformation today! 🎉

+## Conclusion

+OmniMorph is a powerful and flexible solution for working with multimodal data, making it easy to generate embeddings for various data types through a unified interface.
+By simplifying the process of handling different data modalities, OmniMorph enables researchers and engineers to focus on their core tasks and accelerate their work.

+# Join Agora

+Agora is a community of brave Humans who seek to make a real change in the world for the Advancement of Humanity